RWTH-EBC/districtgenerator/README.md

 All csv files are finally saved in the [demands](https://github.com/RWTH-EBC/districtgenerator/tree/JOSS_submission/districtgenerator/results/demands) folder.
 The unit of the demand profiles is watt.

+## Documentation
+We are still working on the documentation.
+You can access the documentation in the repository.
+The documentation is available as HTML files in the repository.
+To view it:
+1. Navigate to `districtgenerator/docs/_build/html/` in the project folder
+2. Open `index.html` in your web browser

 ## Running examples for functional testing

 Once you have installed the DistrictGenerator, you can check the [examples](EXAMPLES.md)